Meet the Staff

 Mrs. Richmond and her staff enjoy communicating with students and their families about issues related to campus climate.
 She is available to meet regularly and individually with students to support their retention and overall well-being.
 These meetings typically focus on a student's academic performance and general adjustment to the campus community, as well as articulated special needs.
 While communicating by e-mail is great, it's no substitute for talking with students face-to-face.
 Mrs. Richmond meets with students on a walk-in basis and daily by appointment.
 She also holds open hours on Wednesday and Thursday from 1:30 - 2:30 pm.

-The program coordinator for the dean of students and for the offices in student affairs coordinates the administrative functions for key student programs such as the College Judicial Board and Phoebe Lewis Leadership Program.
-She also manages the central office function including supervising administrative assistant staff, overseeing student affairs publications as well as Web sites, managing assigned budgets and maintaining confidentiality regarding student and institutional records.
+The program coordinator for the dean of students and for the offices in student affairs coordinates the administrative functions for key student programs such as the College Conduct Board and Phoebe Lewis Leadership Program.
+She assists running the Orientation program and serves as transfer student support, in addition to managing the central office function.
+This includes supervising administrative assistant staff, overseeing student affairs publications as well as web sites, managing assigned budgets and maintaining confidentiality regarding student and institutional records.

 The program coordinator is the primary contact for initial inquiries about the Emergency Fund for Women of Color.